jrmh96/algorithm_toolkit/readme_docker.txt

 Now go to a web browser on the host machine and type localhost:5000, you should see the atk running locally.

 The starter docker project comes with some example chains.
-The example video as well as the pre-trained config files are all under myproject/assets/data, you can use the included chain called inferenceparammethod to run a simple chain that outputs results to the browser with static twitter data.
+The example video as well as the pre-trained config files are all under myproject/assets/data, you can use the included chain called docker_demo to run a simple chain that outputs results to the browser with static twitter data.

 To configure your own twitter api keys: